estfernan/boost/docs/loaddata.rst

 Both data should be stored in R matrix format.
 For gene expression count matrix :math:`Y`, column names should be gene names.

-In the following, we conduct the analysis on Mouse Olfactory Bulb data as an example to show the functions in boost package.
+In the following, we conduct the analysis on Mouse Olfactory Bulb data (replicate 11) as an example to show the functions in boost package.

 Files are originally retrieved from the `STAr website <https://lce.biohpc.swmed.edu/star/>`_ .